This page answers frequently asked questions regarding the changes to U-M Google accounts and storage.

 Unfortunately, the option to use Storage Saver in Google Photos is not available for education domains like U-M Google.

-- Once empty, a Manager can select Delete shared drive from the drop-down menu (under the shared drive name)
+• Once both the drive and trash are empty, a Manager can select Delete shared drive from the drop-down menu (under the shared drive name).

 Faculty, Staff & Students